eonist/TestRunner/README.md

 - Works asynchronously

 ### Consept:
-- Step - (Usually an anonymous Closure with one interaction logic)
+- Step - Usually an anonymous closure with one interaction logic
-- Scene - (A series of steps)
+- Scene - A series of steps
-- Sequence - (A series of scenes)
+- Sequence - A series of scenes

 ### Example:
 ```swift